Gaining Admission as an International Exchange Student

 Health Insurance

-The U.S. government requires all J-1 students to have sufficient health insurance coverage that meets certain minimum requirements throughout their entire stay in the U.S.
+The U.S. government requires all J-1 students to have sufficient health insurance coverage that meets certain minimum requirements throughout their entire stay in the U.S. The UNC university system requires UNC Asheville students coming on J-1 visas to purchase Geo Blue insurance through the system.

 • Medical Benefits: $100,000